jmamath/interview_prep/TEXTBOOK_PLAN.md

 - Comfortable with Python and data structures
 - Basic understanding of algorithms and complexity analysis
 - Familiarity with machine learning concepts (loss functions, optimization)

+---

+## Quality Checklist

+For each completed chapter:
+- [ ] All 5 problems have contextual introductions
+- [ ] All problems have real-world examples or use cases
+- [ ] All problems have example code demonstrating concepts
+- [ ] All code cells are starter code with TODOs (not solutions)
+- [ ] Each problem has 2-3 focused tests
+- [ ] All tests pass when TODOs are properly implemented
+- [ ] All hints are collapsible and provide guidance, not solutions
+- [ ] JSON notebook is valid and parses correctly
+- [ ] Chapter is reviewed for pedagogy and clarity